SmalsResearch/bePelias/README.md

 # Notes
 ## Street center

-When a house number is not found in BeSt Address data, we may return a street level result, with a BeST Street id, a street name, and several higher level data.
+When a house number is not found in BeSt Address data, we may return a street level result, with a BeST street id, a street name, and several higher level data.

 The coordinates appearing in the result is computed the following way.
 For each street in a given municipality, we split records into two according to the parity of the housenumber (considering only the numerical part).
 For both parities, we draw a line going through all numbers in ascending order, and take the middle of this line.
 The center of the line is the point between the odd and the even centers.
 If one of them is empty (because a street does not have any odd or even numbers), we just take the other one.